Key takeaways

 Any shift in an economic cycle looks different based on what’s happening at that moment in time.
 And while the signs of a recession aren’t totally concrete, some factors provide good indications (and may help you figure out what to do in a recession).

-If you’re looking for an academic explanation of a recession, it’s not hard to find: The National Bureau of Economic Research (NBER) defines a recession as two consecutive quarters in a row of declining economic activity, or gross domestic product (GDP).1
+If you’re looking for an academic explanation of a recession, the National Bureau of Economic Research (NBER) defines a recession as two consecutive quarters of declining economic activity, or gross domestic product (GDP).1

-GDP is simply all the produce the goods and services that make up the United States economy.
+GDP is all the goods and services produced that make up the United States economy.
 When the economy grows, the GDP gets bigger as workers make more stuff and perform more services.
 When it contracts—when we’re in a recession—it shrinks.

-Well, that’s because two quarters of decline is a benchmark, not an absolute.
-And experts layer in other numbers, too, such as total employment numbers, inflation-adjusted household income, wholesale and retail sales figures, and industrial production to determine whether we’re in a recession.4
+Turns out, two quarters of decline is a benchmark, not an absolute.
+Experts layer in other numbers such as total employment numbers, inflation-adjusted household income, wholesale and retail sales figures, and industrial production to determine whether we’re in a recession.4

 Even after getting all the relevant data sets, the NBER does a fair amount of revising.
 (Even that GDP number often gets an update.)
 When the NBER committee sees a sizable decline in all data for several months or quarters, they’ll call it a recession.